Catastrophizing is the habit of blowing everyday things out of proportion. So, it can make a minor annoyance feel like the end of the world.

 6. Name at least 3 things you’re thankful for

-When you redirect your attention from suffering to gratitude, your entire mindset changes, you discover that things aren’t that terrible.
+When you redirect your attention from suffering to gratitude, your entire mindset changes, and you discover that things aren’t that terrible.
 You might realize that you’re pretty lucky!

 7. Instead of catastrophizing take a nap